 After you have completed orientation, you will receive an email from the KU Card Office with a link to upload a photo for your student ID.
 Your ID is important to have on campus as it will grant you access to your residence hall, your dining plan, and any Bear Bucks you add to your account.
 Make sure that you submit a photo that meets the requirements listed on the KU Card Office website, which can be found here: New Students - Online Photo Submission.
 You will need a valid form of identification to receive your student ID.

 If you are a new student it is imperative that you complete the meningitis compliance online.
 Pennsylvania law requires universities that offer campus housing to maintain a file on resident students and their meningitis vaccine status.
-This information must be on file with Health Administrative Services before a student can check into his/her room assignment.
-Health Administrative Services will be sending new students a packet of information in the mail via the post office with instructions on how to complete it.
-Please look for this important information which may already have been mailed to you and complete at least two weeks prior to your move-in date.
+This information must be on file with Health Administrative Services before a student can check into their room assignment.
+Instructions will be handed out at Connections, and students will receive instructions through their KU student email on how to get to the online forms.
+Please look for this important information and complete at least two weeks prior to your move-in date.
 Do not delay submitting this information as it will delay your check-in process.
-If you did not receive this information, please contact the Health Administrative Services at 610-683-4082, option 2 & option 2 or click here.
+If you did not receive this information, please contact the Health Administrative Services at 610-683-4082, option 2 or click here.

 The AlcoholEdu program is a two-part program that is a requirement for all new Kutztown University students.
 Part 1 must be completed before classes begin.
 You will receive an email with instructions for how to log on to the course, which takes approximately three hours to complete (you can take breaks as you go along).
 You will need a computer with Internet access and audio capability to complete the program.
 Visit the Health Promotions website for additional information.